Skip to main content

 Licensees must ensure that the crop is sampled at the correct time by an Agriculture Victoria Inspector.

 The Inspector will submit the sample for analysis by an accredited laboratory.
 The sample must not exceed 1% THC.
-Crops tested in the range of 0.5% to 1% THC are suitable for processing only and seed from these crops must not be used for sowing.
+Crops returning a test result in the range of 0.5% to 1% THC are suitable for processing only, and their seeds must not be used for sowing.

-Can I produce or supply medicinal or therapeutic products from low-THC cannabis cultivated under a Victorian licence?
+Can I produce or supply medicinal or therapeutic products from industrial hemp cultivated under a Victorian licence?

-Only the Australian Government, through the Office of Drug Control, can authorise the production and supply of cannabis-related products for human medicinal or therapeutic purposes.
+Only the Australian Government, through the Office of Drug Control, can authorise the production and supply of cannabis- or industrial hemp-related products for human medicinal or therapeutic purposes, irrespective of THC level.

-Further information regarding medicinal cannabis can be found on our medicinal cannabis page.
+Further information on medicinal cannabis can be found on our medicinal cannabis page.

 Can I extract cannabidiol (CBD) or other cannabinoids from hemp under an industrial hemp licence?

 A hemp licence issued by Agriculture Victoria cannot authorise the processing of leaves and flowering heads, which is where the cannabinoids are found.
-In addition, a hemp licence issued by Agriculture Victoria cannot authorise activities related to the therapeutic use of cannabis.
+In addition, a hemp licence issued by Agriculture Victoria cannot authorise activities related to the therapeutic use of industrial hemp.

-Plants or parts of plants may not be used as stock feed except for processed cannabis.
+Plants or parts of plants may not be used as stock feed except for processed industrial hemp.

-• low-THC cannabis plants grown under the appropriate licence in the jurisdiction in which they have been harvested or chemically or mechanically treated or artificially treated in another way and have no leaf, flowers or seed
+• industrial hemp plants grown under the appropriate licence in the jurisdiction in which they have been harvested or chemically or mechanically treated or artificially treated in another way and having no leaf, flowers or seed

-• denatured seed from low-THC cannabis plants grown and denatured under the appropriate licence in the jurisdiction.
+• denatured seed from industrial hemp plants grown and denatured under the appropriate licence in the jurisdiction.

-It is not legal to feed the following to food-producing animals:
+It is illegal to feed the following to food-producing animals:

-• ‘failed’ industrial hemp crops left unharvested in a growing paddock, or
+• ‘Failed’ industrial hemp crops left unharvested in a growing paddock

 Background to hemp seed as food